-Physics majors have conducted research at a laser facility in Florida and research labs at the University of California at Davis, Bucknell University, University of Rochester, the University of Iowa and Brookhaven National Labs, Space Telescope Science Institute, among other major institutions.
+Physics majors have conducted research at the University of California at Davis, Boston College, Bucknell University, University of Rochester, the University of Iowa, Brookhaven National Labs, and Space Telescope Science Institute, among other major institutions.

 Recent student research projects include: